-GLOW4equality is a social business start-up with a mission to contribute to gender equality and empower women and girls around the world (UN Sustainable Development Goal #5, Gender equality).
+GLOW4equality is a social business based in Sweden, coaching women around the world.
+Our mission to contribute to gender equality and empower women and girls around the world (UN Sustainable Development Goal #5, Gender equality).
 GLOW4equality is a politically independent, non-religious organization.

 SARA CARLEMÅR Founder